UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 - Be 65 years of age or older

-If your financial situation would not qualify and you require health care assistance, you could consider contacting a social services office in RI to inquire about other assistance.
+If your financial situation doesn’t qualify and you require health care assistance, you could consider contacting a social services office in RI to inquire about other assistance.

-Rhode Islanders can choose from several plans that are available through the state’s health plan marketplace.
+Rhode Islanders can choose from several available plans through the state’s health plan marketplace.
 Some private employers offer their employees health insurance plans.